NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-setapikey.md

 # setapikey command (NuGet CLI)

-**Applies to:** package consumption, publishing &bullet; **Supported versions:** all
+**Applies to:** publishing &bullet; **Supported versions:** all

-Saves an API key for a given server URL into `NuGet.Config` so that it doesn't need to be entered for subsequent commands.
+Saves an API key for a given server URL into `NuGet.Config` so that it doesn't need to be entered for subsequent push commands.

 ## Usage